Mauritian Creole: Phonology

 The phonology of Mauritian Creole is very similar to that of Standard French.
 However, French /ʃ/ and /ʒ/ have respectively depalatalised to /s/ and /z/ in Mauritian, and the front vowels /y/ and /ø/ have respectively been unrounded to /i/ and /e/.

+The consonant /t/ and /d/ undergoes palatalisation when it occurs before the vowel /i/.
+This process causes the /t/ and /d/ to sound more like /tɕ/ and /dʑ/.
+The word tifi (meaning girl) would be more pronounced as tɕifi, rather than tifi.

 Orthography

 The language has several published dictionaries, both monolingual and bilingual, written by authors such as Philip Baker (1987) and Arnaud Carpooran (2005, 2009, 2011).
 The number of publications is increasing steadily, however, the orthographies used in them are significantly different.

 The Mauritian government began supporting an orthographic reform in 2011, with a system that generally follows French but eliminates silent letters and reduces the number of different ways in which the same sound can be written.
 It was codified in the Lortograf Kreol Morisien (2011) and used in the Gramer Kreol Morisien (2012) as well.
 The language became standard upon the publication of the second edition of the Diksioner Morisien.